 Intended outcome Success criteria Progress and attainment rates for all PP pupils in line with all pupils.
-PP pupils develop love of reading PP pupils will show good progress from their starting points ie. 70% will have made 4 + steps PP pupils readily engage in S&L activities, develop early reading skills and make good progress PP pupil make good progress through high quality first teaching and intervention support.
-Pupils, and their parents increase confidence in deepening understanding of number through maths mastery approach Pupils have firm foundation in number, and parents have increased confidence to support them at home.
+PP pupils develop love of reading PP pupils will show good progress from their starting points ie. 70% will have made 4 + steps PP pupils readily engage in S&L activities, develop early reading skills and make good progress PP pupil make good progress through intervention support and high quality first teaching Pupils, and their parents increase confidence in deepening understanding of number through maths mastery approach.
+Parent workshops to support parents.
+Pupils have firm foundation in number, and parents have increased confidence to support them at home.
 Evidenced in pupil progress and attainment.
-Increase and diminish the gap between the % of PP pupils achieving EX+ RWM and NON PP pupils achieving EX+ RWM TT data will show that differences will diminish and decrease from Summer 2021 - Summer 2022.
+PP parents attend workshops.
+Pixl assessments and tracking identify pupils for targeted support.
+Progress evident from Pixl tracking.
 Children can independently choose strategies and level of challenge within in a broad curriculum acknowledging success in enrichment activities.
 Evidence in work scrutiny shows that pupils are challenging themselves with 'Brave' criteria and making good progress.
 Improved access to Chromebooks and digital resources so that pupils increase confidence for blended learning (and remote learning) School has resources to allocate Chromebooks to pupils in class and for remote learning.